 Once the silica and salt have created the vapor and sodium silicate (liquid glass), they’ll start running down the pot.
 These distinctive runs are how you pretty much always identify a salt-glazed pot.
 Potters usually have a separate wood-fired kiln they do their salt firings in, as residue from salt vapors can build up on the inside of the kiln and affect other firings.

 You’ll also need to be aware that the salt reacting with the sulfur can drop down onto your kiln shelves, and they’ll need proper cleaning after each firing.
-You’ll need to be very careful when doing a salt or soda glaze firing due to the chemicals that are created.
+You’ll need to be very careful when doing a salt or soda glaze firing due to the gasses that are created.
 So, make sure to wear protective clothing, goggles, and gloves throughout the process.

 The Benefits of Doing a Salt Firing